Incandescent light bulb: Bulb blackening

-In a conventional lamp, the evaporated tungsten eventually condenses on the inner surface of the glass envelope, darkening it.
+In a conventional lamp, the evaporated tungsten condenses on the inner surface of the glass envelope, darkening it.
 For bulbs that contain a vacuum, the darkening is uniform across the entire surface of the envelope.
 When a filling of inert gas is used, the evaporated tungsten is carried in the thermal convection currents of the gas, and is deposited preferentially on the uppermost part of the envelope, blackening just that portion of the envelope.
-An incandescent lamp that gives 93% or less of its initial light output at 75% of its rated life is regarded as unsatisfactory, when tested according to IEC Publication 60064.
-Light loss is due to filament evaporation and bulb blackening.
 Study of the problem of bulb blackening led to the discovery of thermionic emission, the invention of the vacuum tube, and evaporation deposition used to make mirrors and other optical coatings.

 A very small amount of water vapor inside a light bulb can significantly increase lamp darkening.
 Water vapor dissociates into hydrogen and oxygen at the hot filament.
 The oxygen attacks the tungsten metal, and the resulting tungsten oxide particles travel to cooler parts of the lamp.
 Hydrogen from water vapor reduces the oxide, reforming water vapor and continuing this water cycle.
 The equivalent of a drop of water distributed over 500,000 lamps will significantly increase darkening.
 Small amounts of substances such as zirconium are placed within the lamp as a getter to react with any oxygen that may bake out of the lamp components during operation.

 Some old, high-powered lamps used in theater, projection, searchlight, and lighthouse service with heavy, sturdy filaments contained loose tungsten powder within the envelope.
 From time to time, the operator would remove the bulb and shake it, allowing the tungsten powder to scrub off most of the tungsten that had condensed on the interior of the envelope, removing the blackening and brightening the lamp again.